hexbatch/apple-core/v1/docs/core/step-0-users-groups/user-overview.md

 The core allows another token to be used as a base token for a new user, but that token must be derived from the user base token

+### Usernames

+Each user has a unique username, with no punctuation of most kinds, and not starting with a digit, and no whitespace

+Aliases for the token type can be created, using aliases, in different languages.
+They must follow the naming convention and be unique